atomiks/tippyjs-react/README.md

 )
 ```

 See the [Tippy.js docs](https://atomiks.github.io/tippyjs/) for the rest of the props you can supply.

+> NOTE: These docs are still v2.
+See the [3.0.0-alpha.0 release](https://github.com/atomiks/tippyjs/releases/tag/v3.0.0-alpha.0) for the breaking changes to use this component.

 ## License